Idaho Teacher of the Year

-The Idaho Teacher of the Year is chosen from among district nominees by a selection committee representing the state education leaders and lawmakers.
-Each school district and charter school may nominate one teacher.
-School districts should submit the nominations to the State Department of Education before the end of the school year.
+The Idaho Teacher of the Year is chosen from among district nominees by a selection committee representing state education leaders and lawmakers.
+Each school district and charter may nominate a teacher to fill out the Idaho Teacher of the Year application.
+Applications are being accepted through June 10, 2019.

-The Idaho Teacher of the Year also becomes a nominee for the National Teacher of the Year, a project of the Council of Chief State School Officers that is sponsored by Scholastic Inc.
+The Idaho Teacher of the Year serves as Idaho’s nominee for the National Teacher of the Year program, a project of the Council of Chief State School Officers.

-2018 Teacher of the Year - Becky Mitchell
+2019 Teacher of the Year - Marc Beitia

-As Idaho's Teacher of the Year, Mrs. Mitchell will:
+As Idaho's Teacher of the Year, Mr. Beitia will: